winitzki/scall/tutorial/programming_dhall.md

 That is, there always exists a single value of the type `a ≡ a`.

 If we want to write that value explicitly, we use the `assert` keyword with the syntax `assert : a ≡ b`.
-This expression is valid only if the two sides are equal after reducing them to their normal forms.
+This expression is valid only if the two sides of the equality type (`a` and `b`) are equal after reducing them to their normal forms.
 If the two sides are not equal after reduction to normal forms, the expression `assert : a ≡ b` will _fail to typecheck_, meaning that the entire program will fail to compile.